 M.S. in Sport Management

-The Masters of Science in Sport Management program provides students the skill sets necessary to become future leaders of sport organizations as administrators, managers, and decision makers.
+Our master’s program in Sport Management provides students the skill sets necessary to become future leaders of sport organizations as administrators, managers, and decision makers.

 Both thesis and non-thesis tracks are available to students in the M.S. program.

 - Fall: February 1st

 The faculty consists of 13 members of all academic ranks and experts in virtually all Sport Management disciplines, who are recognized as outstanding teachers and scholars in the U.S. and internationally.
 We provide a professional and comprehensive education in the classroom, combined with real-world opportunities through internships with our partner organizations, to produce future leaders of the sport industry.View Sport Management faculty

 I still have further questions—who can I contact to help me answer those?

 The Graduate Advising Office is located on the third floor of the Gilchrist Building.
 Our office hours are Monday-Friday 8:00a.m. to 5:00 p.m.

 - Office: Gilchrist 143